-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+- Personal Statement Students should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Arts in Psychology:

 - References Applicants must provide contact information for two (2) references on their application.
 References must be professional or academic contacts.
-Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
-All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
-Details may be obtained from the Educational Testing Services website.
-The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher.
+Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu.
 Master of Arts in Psychology with SSP:

-- Additional Transcripts For students pursuing licensure, you are required to submit ALL of your transcripts to the Graduate School. - References Applicants must provide contact information for two (2) references on their application.
+- Additional Transcripts Applicants pursuing licensure are required to submit ALL of their transcripts to the Graduate School. - References Applicants must provide contact information for two (2) references on their application.
 References must be professional or academic contacts.
-Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
-All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
-Details may be obtained from the Educational Testing Services website.
-The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - Interview An admission interview is required.
+Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Interview An admission interview is required.
 Master of Arts in Theological Studies:

-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+• Personal Statement - Applicants should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. • Resume/CV - Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Business Administration:

-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Application Fee - Applicants will be required to submit a \$75.00 processing fee, payable online at HBU.edu/GradAppFee, or by check or money order. - Peregrine Assessment Applicants are required to complete the Peregrine Assessment prior to admission. - \circ (Undergraduate GPA21) + Peregrine Assessment score = 100 or higher - Foundation Requirements To earn a graduate business degree, 36-48 semester hours are required, depending on previous academic work.
+- Personal Statement Applicants should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Peregrine Assessment Applicants are required to complete the Peregrine Assessment before registration but it is not factored into admission decisions. - Foundation Requirements To earn a graduate business degree, 36-48 semester hours are required, depending on previous academic work.
 See degree plan for more details.
 Master of Divinity:

-- Personal Statement As part of the application process, a statement of the student's interest should be submitted.
+- Personal Statement Applicants should submit a personal statement, between 300 and 500 words, sharing the student's interest in attending HBU.
 The statement should indicate the student's faith in Jesus Christ and general agreement with the University's preamble. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Education:

-- Additional Transcripts For students applying to be certified in a content area, you are required to submit all of your transcripts to The Graduate School. - References Applicants must provide contact information for two (2) references on their application.
+- Additional Transcripts Individuals applying to be certified in a content area, are required to submit ALL of their transcripts to The Graduate School. - References Applicants must provide contact information for two (2) references on their application.
 References must be a principal or supervisor, parent of a taught student, or colleague.
 One must be for a campus or school district leader if applicant is a certified teacher.
 Friends and family members should not be listed as references. - Resume/CV and Service Record Applicants must provide a current resume and an official school district, charter, or independent school service record.
 Some specializations may require a specific length of work experience as shown on the service record.
 Documents may be sent to The Graduate School at gradadmissions@hbu.edu. - Interview An admission interview may be required. - Certain specializations may have additional requirements.
 Contact your graduate admissions coordinator for more information.
 Principal Certification: